GerhardJ22/Upload-folder-to-gh-make-terminal/README.md

 ## Note
-File/folder size limit is 100 MB, with a warning at 50 MB.
+- File/folder size limit is 100 MB, with a warning at 50 MB.
 Ensure your repository remains within these limits.
+- Change gojira-tuners to your project
+- Better. nah, recommended to create new repository, clean and legit
+- this step2 prioritized for project that have probability to have branch ex = main (default), admin, customer

 ## Project Setup